tankala/learn-pip-trends/contribute.md

         src: <image path>
 date: <Repalce with date of publication>
 comments: true
+author : <Replace with author shortname added in _data\authors.yml>
 ---
 ```
 - Commit your changes: git commit -m "Brief description of your changes"
 - Push your branch: git push origin your-branch-name
 - Create a pull request.